tymyrddin/purple/source/docs/ai-security/input.md

 Prevention is architectural.
-Separating user-supplied content from model instruction paths, so that user text cannot be read as an instruction to the model, is a design constraint rather than a guardrail: the two are kept structurally distinct rather than told apart at runtime.
+Separating user-supplied content from model instruction paths, so that user text cannot be read as an instruction to the model, is a design constraint rather than a guardrail: the two are kept structurally distinct so they never need telling apart at runtime.
 Where that separation holds, prompt injection has nowhere to land.

 The next three assume prevention will sometimes fail.
 Logging model inputs alongside their outputs makes forensic